-Climate change has become a prominent challenge for businesses around the world, and it’s great to see many enterprises already including sustainability efforts within their evolving data centre strategies.
+Climate change has become a prominent challenge for businesses around the world, and it's great to see many enterprises already including sustainability efforts within their evolving data center strategies.
 Especially after EU countries agreed that by the year 2030, renewable energy sources will generate at least 27% of their electricity.

 As an industry, we need to look in the mirror to ensure our future thinking projects are not, in fact, creating a new problem for our planet.

 At Lenovo, we are already working on some unique projects that focus on sustainability and have seen some great examples of what can be done to minimise our footprint.

 For example, when it comes to harnessing renewable energy, Vestas is using game-changing advanced data analytics and simulations to better place wind turbines for optimal energy results.
 The compute-intensive streaming of data analyses and simulations are transformed into actionable insights to optimise sustainable wind energy.

 Elsewhere, Leibniz-Rechenzentrum (LRZ) in Munich is a supercomputer centre working with Lenovo and Intel to reduce its energy consumption.
 Using Lenovo's innovative water cooling to pipe unchilled water directly to the CPU, memory and other high power consuming components enabled LRZ to dramatically reduce its energy costs by 40%, without sacrificing compute power.
 This approach is unique because the water used for cooling did not require chillers, previously a staple of water cooling, but instead used a controlled loop of unchilled water, up to 45°C.